Conda and Mamba#

 pip

 It is best to install all of the packages when you create the environment, if possible.
-Conda will do a better job of resolving dependencies.
+Mamba will do a better job of resolving dependencies.